 Here’s what the research says about hydrolyzed whey protein:

-- Hydrolyzed whey results in higher blood levels of leucine and other compounds that stimulate lean muscle growth, and does so more rapidly than whey isolate[*]
+- Results in higher blood levels of leucine and other compounds that stimulate lean muscle growth, and does so more rapidly than whey isolate[*]

-- Whey hydrolysate contains more branched-chain amino acids (which promote recovery and lean muscle development) compared to whey isolate[*]
+- Compared to whey isolate, it contains more branched-chain amino acids (BCAAs), which promote recovery and lean muscle development[*]

-- One study found that hydrolyzed whey allowed greater muscle recovery over a six-hour period than intact whey[*]
+- Provides greater muscle recovery over a six-hour period than intact whey[*]

-- Hydrolyzed whey may be easier on your stomach if you’re sensitive to whey isolate[*].
+- May be easier on your stomach if you’re sensitive to whey isolate[*]

 Who Should Use Hydrolyzed Whey Protein?

-If you really want to dial in your training regimen, you can compare whey hydrolysate to whey isolate as a post-workout recovery drink.
-The data isn’t conclusive, but plenty of people feel it is more effective at speeding recovery and boosting performance.
+You can compare whey hydrolysate to whey isolate as a post-workout recovery drink.
+The data isn’t conclusive, but plenty of people feel it’s more effective at speeding recovery and boosting performance.

-This form of whey isn’t as palatable as whey isolate, and there’s no advantage unless you take it during or right after exercise, so whey isolate is probably preferable for most people.
+This form of whey isn’t as palatable as whey isolate, and there’s no advantage unless you take it during or immediately after exercise.

-Egg protein powders come from dried egg whites, and in some cases from yolks as well as whites.
+Egg protein powders come from dried egg whites, and in some cases, from yolks as well.

-This form of protein is a high-quality, complete, animal-based source of protein, and it’s vegetarian and lactose-free[*].
+This form of protein is a high-quality, complete, animal-based source of protein, and it’s vegetarian (though not vegan) and lactose-free[*].